OpenComputingLab/reusable-content-example/_sources/sandbox.md

 `jb build . --builder custom --custom-builder xml`

-The second step is to use the [`ou-book-theme`](https://pypi.org/project/ou-book-theme/) Pyhton package to convert the Sphinx XML to OU-XML:
+The second step is to use the [`ou-book-theme`](https://pypi.org/project/ou-book-theme/) Python package to convert the Sphinx XML to OU-XML:

 `obt convert-to-ouxml .`

 *NB I think release version of `ou-book-theme` is laggiong the modified version I have been working on...*

+Generated OU-XML content could then be validated against an OU-XML schema by running the command:

+`ou_xml_validator validate  path/to/testme.xml`

 ## TO DO